Representation Theorems of $\mathbb{R}$-trees and Brownian Motions Indexed by $\mathbb R$-trees: Representation of Brownian Motion Indexed by -tree

 It should be noted that, a tree metric can be also identified by the metric segments $[A,B]$, since a uniquely geodesic metric space $(M,d)$ is a tree if and only if $[A,B]\cap[B,C]\cap[A,C]=\{O\}$ for all distinct $A,B,C\in M$.
 However, rather than using metric segments, the sets $\mathcal C(P_1,P_2)$ allow to capture the features of a Gaussian field, which has very important and interesting applications in the domain of random fields.
 As an example, Inoue and Nota (1982) \cite{Inoue} studied some classes of Gaussian fields on $(\mathbb R^n,|\cdot|)$ and represented them via the sets of independent increments.
 Namely, some random field $\{X(t)\}_{t\in\mathbb R^n}$ can be identified by the sets: for any $P_1,P_2\in\mathbb R^n$,

 The set $\mathcal F_X(P_1|P_2)$ satisfies the property that, the increments $X(A)-X(B)$ and $X(P_1)-X(P_2)$ are mutually independent if and only if $A,B\in \mathcal F_X(P_1|P_2)$.
 Here, we take a very similar idea of representation Gaussian fields, but work with a tree metric which is different from Euclidean distance $|\cdot|$.
-More precisely, we notice that a mean zero Brownian motion $B$ indexed by an $\mathbb R$-tree $(M,d)$ is well-defined, from its initial value $B(O)=0$ and its covariance structure
+More precisely, we remark that a zero-mean Brownian motion $B$ indexed by an $\mathbb R$-tree $(M,d)$ is well-defined (see \cite{Istas,Istas2}), from its initial value $B(O)=0$ and its covariance structure